- Exploring medieval treasures along the Valle Umbra

 You’ll be riding through a mixture of flat and rolling countryside, primarily on quiet country roads (around 80% of the route) and along a mixture of cycle paths and cycle lanes (where you’ll be separated from motor vehicles).
 Please note that some roads will be busier than others, and will have local traffic, especially leading into the towns, and so it is important that your children are comfortable riding on the road.

 The majority of the route sees you cycling on well surfaced tarmac, (but watch out for some short sections that aren’t as well maintained).
 There will be some short sections along the way on hard-packed dirt and / or gravel roads and so we recommend hybrid bikes for this tour.
 (Not suitable for road bikes).

 Distances generally of between 15-30 miles / 24-48 kms per day

 Our grading guidelines have been carefully created based on our many years of cycling experience, as well as customer feedback from our trips.
 Of course, if you're still struggling to figure out where you fit on the scale, do feel free to give us a quick call and we'll be more than happy to help!

 For more information about our grading system click here.

 Is this suitable for you?

-Maybe you and your family have recently got into cycling and would like to do more over consecutive days, or maybe you‘re looking for a more energetic alternative to your usual holiday?
-If you’re looking for an opportunity to try some quiet, safe roads, cycle paths or some accessible, cycle friendly routes these holidays might be for you.
-You’ll come across some gently undulating terrain and the odd cheeky challenge, so we’d generally expect those on a Grade 2 holiday to ride their bikes relatively frequently at home, occasionally heading out as a family for some leisurely rides at the weekend.
+Maybe you and your family have recently got into cycling and would like to do more over consecutive days, or maybe you‘re looking for a more energetic alternative to your usual vacation?
+If you’re looking for an opportunity to try some quiet, safe roads, cycle paths or some accessible, cycle friendly routes these trips might be for you.
+You’ll come across some gently undulating terrain and the odd cheeky challenge, so we’d generally expect those on a Grade 2 trip to ride their bikes relatively frequently at home, occasionally heading out as a family for some leisurely rides at the weekend.